 1. Create a Professional and Complete LinkedIn Profile

-Your LinkedIn profile is your digital resume.
+Your LinkedIn profile is your Digital Marketing Profile resume.
 A half-complete profile creates a weak impression, while a detailed profile builds trust and professionalism.

 A. Use a Professional Profile Picture